At first, it may seem like the way Rocket Math presents the same simple facts over and over, is so easy, it must be a waste of time.

 Three phases in each level ensure mastery

 Take-Off phase.
 In the Take-Off phase the student is introduced to four new facts.
 That’s all the student has to answer.
 But the student has to answer each one instantly.
-The student has to do 12 in a row without an error or a hesitation.
+The student has to answer 12 examples of those four facts in a row without an error or a hesitation.
+This ensures the student memorizes those four new problems.

 Orbit phase.
 Once the Take-Off phase is passed the student goes into the Orbit phase, where there is a mix of recently introduced facts along with the new facts.
-The student has to answer up to 30 facts, and is allowed only two errors or hesitations.
-After the third error or hesitation the student has to Start Over on the Orbit Phase.
+(This is like the Worksheet program where the part the students practice orally runs around the outside of the test.)
+The student has to answer up to 30 facts and is allowed only two errors or hesitations.
+After the third error or hesitation the student has to start over in the Orbit Phase, marked by a “Keep Trying” screen and pep-talk.

 Universe phase.
-Once the Orbit phase is passed, the student goes on to the Universe phase, which mixes up all the facts learned so far and presents them randomly.
-Again the student has to do up to 30 problems and can only hesitate on 2 of them or he or she has to start over.
+Once the Orbit phase is passed, the student goes on to the Universe phase, which presents an even mix of all the facts learned so far and presents them randomly.
+(This is like the test in the Worksheet Program.)
+Again the student has to do up to 30 problems and can only hesitate on 2 of them or he or she has to start over, marked by a “Keep Trying” screen and pep-talk.
 But once the student proves that all of those facts can be answered without hesitation, the game moves on to the next level, introducing four new facts to be learned.

 An electronic version of what happens in the Worksheet Program